Uplogix/docs/local-manager-user-guide/configuration-guides/palo-alto-firewall.md

 ##Port Forwarding

-The Uplogix Local Manager can facilitate connections to the Palo Alto’s web interface using the port forwarding feature.
+The Local Manager can facilitate connections to the Palo Alto’s web interface using the port forwarding feature.
 Run configure protocol forward on the port the Palo Alto is connected to and add an entry as below:

 ```
 [admin@UplogixLM (port1/4)]# config protocol forward